 In fact, these brick walls have a story on all sides of them.

 We can begin their story in 1877.
-Civic leader John Peter Smith, who was a major property owner in Fort Worth, donated five acres of land south of the city for a hospital, which Fort Worth, incorporated only in 1873, lacked.
+Civic leader John Peter Smith, who was a major property owner in Fort Worth, donated five acres of land south of the city for a hospital, which Fort Worth lacked.
 (He also donated land for Emanuel Hebrew Rest and Oakwood cemeteries.)
-But the city did not make use of the donated hospital land for more than a half-century, even though in 1883 Fort Worth’s first general hospital—St. Joseph Infirmary—opened just across South Main Street to serve, initially, the Missouri Pacific railroad.
+But the city did not make use of the donated hospital land for more than a half-century, even though in 1883 Fort Worth’s first general hospital—St. Joseph Infirmary—opened just across South Main Street to serve, initially, workers of the Missouri Pacific railroad.

 Fast-forward to 1894.
 In that year Fort Worth University (founded 1881) opened its Fort Worth Medical College.
 Among the college’s doctors were William A. Duringer, William Paxton Burts (first mayor of Fort Worth), Julian Theodore Feild (son of pioneer Julian Feild), and Bacon Saunders (who built the Flatiron Building in 1907).
 Clip is from the July 27, 1894 Fort Worth Gazette.

 The medical college originally was located at Commerce and 7th streets.
 Nearby Hell’s Half Acre kept medical students supplied with patients on whom to practice suturing knife wounds, excising bullets, treating drug overdoses, diagnosing STDs, etc. Clip is from the 1896 city directory.

 But by 1906 the medical college was located at East 5th and Calhoun streets.
 It included a small hospital where students trained.